JRLane-CS/SQL-Movie-Library-Catalog/README.md

 The relational database used in this application is the SQLite3 module which is built into Python.

-The movies.db table is arranged with five headers:
+The movies.db is set up with two tables.
+The movies table is arranged with five columns:
 - the id (Primary key)
-- the movie title
+- the movie title (FOREIGN KEY)
 - the bookcase where the disc is stored
 - the shelf where the disc is stored
 - the stack if the disc is on top of the bookcase

+The extended table is arranged with three columns:
+- the movie title (PRIMARY KEY)
+- the year the movie came out
+- the imdb id of the title

+In the Search Joined Tables feature, the type of join is an INNER JOIN between the two tables.

 # Development Environment